 If it’s sport streaming you want, anything else you have to get along with it is a potential distraction.
 That’s not to say it’s a bad thing, of course – after all, very few people watch nothing else but sports!
 But if you’re happy with the other general entertainment streaming options like Netflix and Stan, having access to a sports-only streaming service might be a dream come true.

 The first thing you need to know about Foxtel Now is that you can’t just get the sports channels.
-You have to pay for the entry-level pack first, which recently was changed to be a combo of what Foxtel calls the “Pop” and “Lifestyle” packs.
+You have to pay for the entry-level “Essentials” pack first, which recently combines the “Pop” and “Lifestyle” packs.
 That gets you access to 12 channels of general entertainment stuff, with the most notable being the premium Fox Showcase channel (home of HBO’s acclaimed shows).
-But then, to get the sport channels, you have to pay extra for the Sports pack.
+To get the sport channels, you have to pay a little extra for the Sports pack.

-What that gets you is arguably still great value – if you are interested in the Pop and Lifestyle channels as well (which can also be streamed on demand, making it a de facto HBO streaming service!).
+What that gets you is great value.
 You get full access to all of Foxtel’s sport channels – 13 in total – though because of AFL rights issues, the Fox Footy channel is replaced by Footy Play (you still get all the games in HD, though).
-You can stream some sports on demand as well, but that’s fairly limited.
-For example, F1 fans can stream the latest Grand Prix and the previous one, but that’s all.
+You can stream some sports on demand as well, but that’s fairly limited at the moment.

-Kayo, on the other hand, needs to be thought of differently.
-“Channels” simply do not exist in Kayo’s world (though if you go hunting around the app you’ll find you can stream the source channels live if you really need a dose of real-time TV!).
-As the “Netflix of sport” you’re instead choosing what you watch from a menu of content that’s all available at the touch of a button – both on-demand replays of completed events and, of course, live coverage.
+And then we come to the newest player – Kayo.
+It’s a service that needs to be thought of differently.
+“Channels” don’t exist in Kayo’s world.
+Instead, you can choose what you want to watch from a menu of content that’s all available at the touch of a button – both on-demand replays of completed events and, of course, live coverage.

-Kayo doesn’t advertise it, but it’s obvious that the source for all their sport is Foxtel – not surprising, as they’re part of the same company.
+Kayo source most of their sport coverage via Fox Sports – not surprising, as they’re part of the same company.
 With individual sports front and centre instead of channels, you simply pick your favourite sports and let Kayo bring you to the content.
-Everything you’d expect is here – AFL and NRL, F1 and MotoGP, Rugby and all forms of Cricket, tennis, baseball, basketball, American football – if it’s happening live, it’s on Kayo.
+Everything you’d expect is here – AFL and NRL, F1 and MotoGP, all forms of Cricket, tennis, baseball, basketball, American football – if it’s happening live, it’s on Kayo.

 And the best part about Kayo is that you don’t need to be there at the right time to see the match.
-If you come in an hour late, you can stream live or watch from the start.
-In comparison, replays on Foxtel Now are usually only available some time after the game is over (often a day later).
-With Kayo, the replay is available as soon as the game kicks off.
-One exception: there’s no replays available for NFL games (probably a licensing restriction).
+If you come in an hour late, you can access a live stream or watch the event from the start.
+In comparison, replays on Foxtel Now are usually available some time after the game is over, and with free-to-air, you’ll have to rely on the networks scheduling a replay of the game, or catch the highlights on the news or one of the many sport-focused programs such as The Footy Show.
+The great thing about Kayo is that the replay is available to be played as soon as the game kicks off – the game can still be in progress and you can stream it right from the start.

 Ways to Watch